-Considered the most famous and iconic city in the world, New York is as bright, bold and beautiful as you’d expect.
-Boasting the most famous skyline on the planet, this slick, sophisticated metropolis gleams from corner to corner, amid a showcase of glossy skyscrapers, you’ll be mesmerised throughout New York holidays any time of the year.
+Considered one of the most famous and iconic cities in the world, New York is as bright, bold and beautiful as you’d expect.
+Boasting an unrivalled skyline, this slick and sophisticated metropolis gleams from corner to corner.
+Amid a showcase of glossy skyscrapers, you’ll be mesmerised by New York holidays any time of the year.

 You can escape the city centre and rub shoulders with the rich and famous at the beach resorts of Long Island, or enjoy the fray of Midtown.
 The Big Apple is also a great place for exploring the surrounding area; take a day trip to Niagara Falls or explore the wilderness of Adirondack Park.